 Etsy (ETSY) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the online crafts marketplace had gained 10.91% over the past month, outpacing the Computer and Technology sector's gain of 2.89% and the S&P 500's gain of 0.19% in that time.
+Coming into today, shares of the online crafts marketplace had gained 8.01% in the past month.
+In that same time, the Computer and Technology sector gained 2.97%, while the S&P 500 0%.

-Investors will be hoping for strength from ETSY as it approaches its next earnings release.
-On that day, ETSY is projected to report earnings of $0.17 per share, which would represent a year-over-year decline of 46.88%.
+Wall Street will be looking for positivity from ETSY as it approaches its next earnings report date.
+In that report, analysts expect ETSY to post earnings of $0.17 per share.
+This would mark a year-over-year decline of 46.88%.
 Our most recent consensus estimate is calling for quarterly revenue of $264.97 million, up 32.47% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for ETSY.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
-ETSY is currently a Zacks Rank #4 (Sell).
+ETSY currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, ETSY is holding a Forward P/E ratio of 61.84.
-This valuation marks a premium compared to its industry's average Forward P/E of 26.75.
+Valuation is also important, so investors should note that ETSY has a Forward P/E ratio of 61.2 right now.
+For comparison, its industry has an average Forward P/E of 26.41, which means ETSY is trading at a premium to the group.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 171, putting it in the bottom 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.